cbrownstein/brownstein.co-do/content/post/products-that-help-save-trees/index.md

   https://creativecommons.org/licenses/by-nc-sa/2.0/"""
 +++

-# The products you use every day are responsible for billions of trees being cut down each year

 ## Better consumer choices lead to a better world

 Oftentimes, we don’t put much thought into the products we purchase and use